akarki7/hotel-application/README.md

-# Limehome Backend
+# Limehome Coding Challenge

-Backend for limehome coding challenge.
+Solution for limehome coding challenge.

 ### Architecture Notes
 ------------------
 * Backend is written in Python and uses Django as the server
 * For Database the system uses Postgresql for both local testing and production
+* Frontend is written using REACT JS
 * The frontend communicates with the backend using REST architecture.

 ### Requirements